Cerebral Palsy Risk Factors Explained

 The maternal infections associated with the development of cerebral palsy include:

-- Herpes: Herpes infections can spread from mother to child during pregnancy.
-This can lead to inflammations in the child’s brain and nervous system.
+• Herpes: Herpes infections can spread from mother to child during pregnancy.
+This can lead to inflammation in the child’s brain and nervous system.

-- Zika virus: Zika virus infections can cause microcephaly in children as well as cerebral palsy.
+• Zika virus: Zika virus infections can cause microcephaly (small head) as well as cerebral palsy.